5AIPAVAN/Pratilipi_backend_Assignment/README.md

    - Implement a **GraphQL API Gateway** to unify all microservices.
    - Ensure no microservices are directly exposed to the client.

-### 🎯 Requirements
-- **Asynchronous Communication**: Use queue/streaming for inter-service communication.
-- **GraphQL API**: Acts as a single point of interaction for the client.
-- **Database Management**: Assign services to respective databases.
-- **Queue/Stream-Based State Management**: Services should listen to relevant events and update their local state.
-- **Authentication**: JWT-based authentication in the User Service.

 ### 🛠 Development
 #### 🏗 Rebuild Individual Services